Insight Tarot - Demo

 AI summarization/personalization for multi-card readings will be gated behind a subscription.
 The app will be free to install, with single-card Daily Guidance as the freemium entry point.
 Monetization is supported by inline ads and a subscription upsell for multi-card readings.

-Figma Make video demo walk-through and latest Figma-based user flows below
+Latest video demo walkthrough and user flows below

 Onboard Screens: Defining the Key Sections